 You had to remember that it was loose leaf tea and you needed a strainer to pour it into your teacup… I forgot a few times and ended up with a mouthful of tea leaves!
 They did say on the website that “we’ll make sure your cup is always full” and they weren’t kidding - I think I drank about two teapots worth of tea!

 So... onto the food.
 It looked very dainty, starting with little finger sandwiches of various flavours.
-I stayed clear of the egg mayonnaise (not my thing) but the coronation chicken and smoked salmon were yummy.
+I stayed clear of the egg mayonnaise (not my favourite sandwich filling) but the coronation chicken and smoked salmon were yummy.
 There was also a cheese scone and a pithivier, which is like a posh cheese straw.

 There was a fruit scone with homemade jam and clotted cream as well as homemade passion fruit curd if you wanted a dollop of something less traditional.